cartheur-dot/ideal-game-ttl/README.md

 # Adding a Guess Counter to the "Guess the Hidden Number" Game

-To enhance the "Guess the Hidden Number" game with a **guess counter** that tracks the number of guesses (LOAD button presses) a player makes, we’ll add logic to the existing circuit (2114 RAM, LM555, 74LS73, 74LS00, 74LS244, 74LS85, SPST switches, LEDs).
+To enhance the "Guess the Hidden Number" game with a **guess counter** that tracks the number of guesses (LOAD button presses) a player makes, we’ll add logic to the existing circuit (2114 RAM, 8226, LM555, 74LS73, 74LS00, 74LS244, 74LS85, SPST switches, LEDs).
 The counter displays the number of guesses on LEDs and resets upon a correct guess or manual reset.
 The goal is to minimize additional ICs while reinforcing the reinforcement learning (RL) analogy.

 ## Counter Design Overview
 - **Purpose**: Count LOAD button presses (guesses), display the count, and reset when the player wins (correct guess) or starts a new game.
 - **Display**: Use a 4-bit binary counter (0–15 guesses) with 4 LEDs to keep the design simple, avoiding complex 7-segment display drivers.
 - **Logic**:
   - Increment the counter each time the LOAD button is pressed (using the same pulse as RAM read and 74LS85 comparison).
-  - Reset when the 74LS85 indicates a correct guess (O_A=B = 1) or via an optional manual reset switch.
+  - Reset when the 74LS85 indicates a correct guess (`O_A=B` = 1) or via an optional manual reset switch.
 - **Components**:
   - **74LS93** (4-bit binary counter) for counting.
   - 4 LEDs for binary display.
   - Reuse existing 74LS73 and 74LS00 for control signals.

 ## Circuit Modifications
-The counter integrates with the existing circuit by using the LOAD pulse (from 74LS73) to increment and the 74LS85’s O_A=B output to reset.
+The counter integrates with the existing circuit by using the LOAD pulse (from 74LS73) to increment and the 74LS85’s `O_A=B` output to reset.
 Here’s the implementation:

 ### 1. Counter IC: 74LS93 (4-bit Binary Counter)
 - **Description**: The 74LS93 is a 4-bit ripple counter with a divide-by-2 (QA) and divide-by-8 (QB–QD) section, counting from 0000 to 1111 (0–15), sufficient for tracking guesses (typically ≤4 with binary search).